 Here are 11 Natural Ways to Get Constipation Relief Fast

-- Magnesium.
+Magnesium.
 Taking magnesium daily can really help to relieve constipation by pulling water into the stool.
-Many Americans are deficient due to lack of it in our soil and therefor the food we eat, poor nutrient absorption, and it leaving the body through sweat and stress.
-Start supplementing with magnesium citrate at night before bed to help constipation.
+Many Americans are magnesium deficient due to lack of it in our soil and therefore the food we eat, poor nutrient absorption, and it leaving the body through sweat and stress.
+Start supplementing with magnesium citrate at night before bed to help constipation, I personally take 400mg each night.
 Magnesium can also be absorbed through the skin by taking a relaxing Epsom salt bath at night with 1-2 cups of Epsom salt.

 Disclaimer: I earn a small commission if you use some of the highlighted links to purchase products mentioned in this blog/website.
 I recommend only products that I would use my own home or that I would recommend to clients.

 Amazon Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.